cheesegrits/filament-google-maps/README.md

 It will then spit out the code for you to copy and paste to your model class.

+**NOTE** - this script also gives you modified $fillable and $appends arrays if required, which will merge any existing content of these arrays, make sure you replace the existing ones if you already have them.

 ### Setting your Google Maps API Key

 All use of the Google Maps API requires an API key.
 If you don't have one, refer to